 WordPress Installation – Web Hosting Requirements

-As well as searching for a reliable, responsive, and reputable web hosting service provider, make sure that your hosting solution meets the following requirements:
+As well as looking for a responsive, reputable, and reliable web hosting service provider, make sure that your web hosting solution meets the following requirements:

 - Linux server